 Our success in Texas garnered national attention and rapidly expanded to include horse lovers from around the United States.

-The group incorporated as a not for profit charity on September 16, 2003, under the name The Fund for Horses.
+The group incorporated as a not for profit lobbying organization on October 23, 2003, under the name The Fund for Horses.
 As our influence reached beyond the United States, The Fund for Horses amended its name to Int'l Fund for Horses on June 7, 2004.
+Shortly thereafter we formed Fund for Horses Charities for non lobbying charitable activities.

 The mission of The Horse Fund is to promote the health, safety and welfare of equines both domestic and in the wild.